Locking-out Tagging-out Refers To The Practice Of

 • Involving employees in the development of LOTO procedures: Employees who work with the equipment are often the most knowledgeable about its energy sources and potential hazards.

-• Using standardized locks and tags: Standardized locks and tags help ensure that employees can easily identify and understand the LOTO procedures.
+• Using standardized locks and tags: Standardized locks and tags help confirm that employees can easily identify and understand the LOTO procedures.

-• Providing regular training and refresher training: Regular training and refresher training help ensure that employees understand the purpose and procedures of LOTO.
+• Providing regular training and refresher training: Regular training and refresher training help check that employees understand the purpose and procedures of LOTO.

-• Conducting regular audits of the LOTO program: Regular audits help identify any weaknesses in the LOTO program and ensure that it is effective.
+• Conducting regular audits of the LOTO program: Regular audits help identify any weaknesses in the LOTO program and make sure it is effective.

 • Enforcing LOTO procedures consistently: Consistent enforcement of LOTO procedures is essential for ensuring that all employees follow the procedures correctly.